harshmuriki/flowerPose/README.md

 ---

 ## Overview
 FlowerPose is a toolkit for plant pose estimation and analysis using computer vision and deep learning.
 It provides utilities for video processing, dataset creation, pose estimation, and deep learning model development, with a focus on agricultural robotics and plant phenotyping.
+You can read the paper here: https://ieeexplore.ieee.org/document/11128713

 ---